• Skip to primary navigation

 A sweetcorn fritter next to wome tomatoes and spinach with a title text overlay.

-These Easy Sweetcorn Fritters are an easy way to get some extra vegetables in your diet and are ready in under 15 minutes.
+These Easy Sweetcorn Fritters are a great way to get some extra vegetables in your diet and are ready in under 15 minutes.
 Crispy fritters that are perfectly sized for kids to hold and are delicious served with all your favourite dips.
-Whether they are a snack or a light meal, these are something the whole family will love.
+Whether they are a snack or a light meal, these are something the whole family will love - a great way to use end of summer corn too.

 Sweetcorn fritters on a plate with cherry tomatoes, salad leaves and a pot of dip.

 We love Courgette Fritters, but we wanted to try something a little different.
-Our kids love sweetcorn, so this seemed like an obvious alternative and they were a hit.
+Our kids love sweetcorn (and I am yet to meet a kid that doesn't), so this seemed like an obvious alternative and they were a hit.
 Light and crispy, they are made with ingredients you probably already have in your kitchen, and they are easy to adapt with different flavours too.

 Jump to: